-- 1. Judging will be held in accordance with the rules of the Bermuda Equestrian Federation (BEF).
+- Judging will be held in accordance with the rules of the Bermuda Equestrian Federation (BEF).
 Every person who participates in the Exhibition is responsible for knowledge of, and is subject to, these rules.
 Any matter not provided for in the Rules shall be dealt with at the Executive Committee's discretion, whose decision shall be binding.
 In all other respects the General Show Rules for competitive classes will apply.
-BEF Code of Conduct - 2.
-Entries must be made on forms provided by the Bermuda Equestrian Federation (each horse or pony to be entered on a separate form) and signed by the owner of the entry or his/her representative. - 3.
-To be eligible for the BEF Championships, horses and ponies must be registered with, and competitors must be members of, the BEF prior to the close of entries.
-Championship classes are designated by BEF.
+(BEF Code of Conduct) - Entries must be made on the forms at the back of the catalogue provided by the BEF and signed by the owner of the entry or his/her representative.
+Each horse or pony must be entered on a separate Entry Form. - To be eligible for the BEF Championships, horses and ponies must be registered with, and competitors must be members of, the BEF prior to the close of entries.
+Championship classes are designated by the BEF.

-- 4. Horses and ponies being entered in the Agricultural Exhibition that are not registered with the BEF must produce written proof of measurement PRIOR to the close of entries.
-Those wishing to jump must be registered with the BEF. - 5.
-The age of competitors in the horse and pony section only will be that on I September 2022.
-A junior competitor must be 18 years and under. - 6.
-If fewer than three entries are received for a class it will be cancelled. - 7.
-The Organizing Committee reserves the right to refuse any entry of a competitor who has displayed an objectionable attitude or unsportsmanlike conduct at a previous Exhibition. - 8.
-The Organizing Committee at its discretion has the right to suspend from competition or to disqualify any competitor who is acting, or inciting any other to act, in a manner deemed improper, unethical, dishonest, unsportsmanlike or intemperate or with the intent to influence or cast aspersions on the judging. - 9.
-A competitor may not enter more than three horses/ponies for any one jumping competition. - 10.
-Ponies must be ridden by Junior Exhibitors in all classes.
-(Stallions not permitted.) - 10a.
-Unless otherwise stated in the prize list provided by the show management stallions may only be shown by adults 19 years and older.
+- For all horses and ponies being entered in the Agricultural Exhibition which are not registered with the BEF, written proof of measurement must be presented PRIOR to the close of entries.
+Those being entered in jumping events must be registered with the BEF. - The age of competitors in the horse and pony section only will be that on 1 September 2023.
+A junior competitor must be 18 years and under. - If fewer than three entries are received for a class, it will be cancelled. - The Organizing Committee reserves the right to refuse any entry of a competitor who has displayed an objectionable attitude or unsportsmanlike conduct at a previous Exhibition. - The Organizing Committee at its discretion has the right to suspend from competition or to disqualify any competitor who is acting, or inciting any other to act, in a manner deemed improper, unethical, dishonest, unsportsmanlike or intemperate, or conducting oneself with the intent to influence or cast aspersions on the judging. - A competitor may not enter more than three horses/ponies for any one jumping competition. - Ponies must be ridden by Junior Exhibitors in all classes.
+(Stallions not permitted.) - Unless otherwise stated in the prize list provided by the show management, stallions may only be shown by adults 19 years and older.
 This includes any class where the rider or stallion is being judged including in-hand, hunter, jumper, equitation, western, flat or gymkhana classes.
-This excludes driving classes - II.
-Substitution of rider/driver/handler will be in accordance with the BEF Rules. - 12.
-All riders must be dressed in accordance with Show Rules. - 13.
-The Executive Committee reserves the right to hold qualifying events to limit the final entries in any class. - 14.
+This excludes driving classes - Substitution of rider/driver/handler will be in accordance with the BEF Rules. - All riders must be dressed in accordance with Show Rules. - The Organizing Committee reserves the right to hold qualifying events to limit the final entries in any class.

 As a safety precaution, equestrians will ONLY be admitted to the grounds via the South Shore service entrance.
-They will be refused entry at any other gate. - 15.
-No person may enter the stable area, collecting ring or exhibitor's enclosure without an equestrian badge. - 16.
-An enclosure, adjoining the main and collecting rings will be provided for riders, drivers, attendants and owners of horses and ponies entered in the Show.
+They will be refused entry at any other gate.

+- No person shall enter the stable area, collecting ring or exhibitor's enclosure without an equestrian badge. - An enclosure, adjoining the main and collecting rings will be provided for riders, drivers, attendants and owners of horses and ponies entered in the Show.
 The collecting ring must be kept clear and only rider, driver, one attendant and/or owner is allowed in this area while entries prepare for the subsequent class.

 WRIST BANDS MUST BE PAID FOR AND COLLECTED FROM THE EXHIBITION OFFICE.
-DO
+DO NOT PAY FOR WRISTBANDS

-NOT PAY FOR WRISTBANDS WITH YOUR ENTRY FEES.
+WITH YOUR ENTRY FEES.
 PLEASE ONLY INDICATE ON YOUR ENTRY THE NUMBER OF WRISTBANDS YOU NEED PER DAY.
-THE HORSE/ PONY MUST BE ENTERED IN THE SHOW ON THE DAY YOU ARE REQUESTING WRISTBANDS.
+THE HORSE/PONY MUST BE ENTERED IN THE SHOW ON THE DAY YOU ARE REQUESTING WRISTBANDS.